New York Nanny Nosipho Nxumalo Caught On Camera Burning 2-Year-Old With Curling Iron [Video]

-A Long Island, New York mother found herself facing every parent’s worst nightmare when she reportedly learned that nanny Nosipho Nxumalo had deliberately burned her 2-year-old with a curling iron.
+A Long Island, New York, mother found herself facing every parent’s worst nightmare when she reportedly learned that nanny Nosipho Nxumalo had deliberately burned her 2-year-old with a curling iron.
 What’s more, the entire horrific incident was caught on camera.
 According to Angela Persaud, she first became aware of the alleged abuse when she discovered painful welts on her son’s hand.

 Police said the nanny, 21-year-old Nosipho Nxumalo, used the curling iron as a weapon to punish and discipline… https://t.co/Kdq5JJWogb